pcko1/etherscan-python/README.md

 </details>

-If you think that a newly-added method is missing, also open an [issue](https://github.com/pcko1/etherscan-python/issues) as a feature request and I will do my best to add it.
+If you think that a newly-added method is missing, kindly open an [issue](https://github.com/pcko1/etherscan-python/issues) as a feature request and I will do my best to add it.

 ## Installation